Your Global HR Policy May Be Clear. The Turkish Version May Not Feel Fair.

 HR policies tell employees how the company sees them.
 If the Turkish version sounds cold, confusing, or punitive, the employee experience changes.

 A global company may want to communicate fairness, inclusion, clarity, and support.
 But a literal Turkish translation can accidentally communicate distance, control, or threat.
+This is where professional Turkish translation must protect both meaning and employee-facing tone.

 This is not cosmetic.
 It affects whether employees understand the policy, believe it, and use it correctly.